mdzihadhasanjaan/Markdown-Final-Project/index.md

 * Dahlia (_Coreopsideae Dahlia_)

-* Calculus
+- Calculus
- * A professor
+  - A professor
- * Has no hair
+  - Has no hair
- * Often wears green
+  - Often wears green
-* Castafiore
+- Castafiore
- * An opera singer
+  - An opera singer
- * Has white hair
+  - Has white hair
- * Is possibly mentally unwell
+  - Is possibly mentally unwell

- First list item
-   - First nested list item
-     - Second nested list item

 1. Cut the cheese